Trevor Lawrence: 2023

-After the bye week, Lawrence threw for 185 yards and two interceptions, and lost a fumble in a 34–3 defeat against the San Francisco 49ers.
-Lawrence bounced back from his poor performance against the Titans, completing 24 of 32 attempts for 262 yards and two touchdowns, plus rushing for another two touchdowns to secure a 34–14 victory.
+Following a Week 9 bye, Lawrence threw for 185 yards and two interceptions and lost a fumble during a 34–3 loss to the San Francisco 49ers.
+He bounced back from his poor performance against the Titans in the next game, completing 24 of 32 attempts for 262 yards and two touchdowns, plus rushing for another two touchdowns to secure a 34–14 victory.
 Lawrence was named AFC Offensive Player of the Week after his performance in Week 11.
-In Week 13 against the Bengals, Lawrence completed 22 of 29 passes for 259 yards, two passing touchdowns, and a rushing touchdown before suffering an ankle sprain in the fourth quarter.
-Lawrence was helped off the field and did not return as the Jaguars went on to lose 34–31 in overtime.
-Despite the ankle sprain, Lawrence played the following week in a 31–27 loss to the Cleveland Browns, where he threw three touchdowns and three interceptions.
+Two weeks later against the Bengals on Monday Night Football, Lawrence completed 22-of-29 passes for 259 yards and two touchdowns while also rushing for a touchdown before leaving the eventual 34–31 overtime loss in the fourth quarter with an ankle sprain.
+Despite his injury, Lawrence played in Week 14 to the Cleveland Browns, where he threw for 257 yards, three touchdowns, and three interceptions during the 31–27 road loss.

-In Week 15, Lawrence struggled in a 23–7 loss on Sunday Night Football versus the Baltimore Ravens, and in Week 16, Lawrence suffered a shoulder injury in a 30–12 loss to the Tampa Bay Buccaneers.
-Lawrence did not play in a Week 17 win versus the Carolina Panthers, marking the first missed game in his NFL career.
-In his return in Week 18 against the Titans, Lawrence was intercepted twice, and the Jaguars also turned the ball over on downs three times as they lost to the Titans 28–20, finishing the season having lost Lawrence's last five starts and missing the playoffs.
-He finished the season with 4,016 passing yards, 21 touchdowns and 14 interceptions through 16 games played as he dealt with four separate injuries.
+During Week 15 against the Baltimore Ravens on Sunday Night Football, Lawrence had 264 passing yards and a touchdown in the 23–7 loss.
+In the next game against the Tampa Bay Buccaneers, he struggled, throwing for 211 yards, a touchdown, and two interceptions before leaving the eventual 30–12 road loss during the third quarter with a shoulder injury.
+As a result, Lawrence did not play the following week against Carolina Panthers, marking the first missed game in his NFL career.
+Lawrence returned in the regular-season finale against the Titans, where he threw for 280 yards, two touchdowns, and two interceptions while the Jaguars also turned the ball over on downs thrice during the 28–20 road loss, finishing the season having lost Lawrence's last five starts and missing the playoffs.

+Lawrence finished the 2023 season with 4,016 passing yards, 21 touchdowns, and 14 interceptions to go along with 70 carries for 339 yards and four touchdowns in 16 games and starts despite dealing with four separate injuries.
+He was ranked 94th by his fellow players on the NFL Top 100 Players of 2024.